gillespilon/hypothesis_test_t_paired_samples/readme.md

-# Hypothesis test, two-sample t
+# Hypothesis test, paired-sample t

 I will write the purpose for this repository.